How to Hide NGINX Version

 - This change can prevent web crawlers and bots from contacting system resources.

-Limit the number of IP connections
+Limit the Number of IP Connections

-- Use the limit_conn_zone to limit the number of IP connections outside the server block and in an HTTP context.
+- Use the limit_conn_zone parameter to limit the number of IP connections outside the server block and in an HTTP context.

 - Use the limit_conn to limit the number of IP connections in an HTTP context, server block, or location context directives.